Queen Charlotte Fault: Northern segment

 In the northern segment, which bore the epicenter of the strike-slip 2013 Craig earthquake, bathymetric data suggests that the ridge-basin complex gives way to simpler fault morphology.
 Deformation largely occurs on what appears to be a single strike-slip structure.
-The same location also marks earthquake rupture boundaries between the 2013 Craig event and the 1972 M7.6 Sitka event, as well as the inferred intersection of the Chatham Strait Fault and the Aja Fracture Zone (FZ) with the Queen Charlotte Fault; the Aja FZ also marks an approximately 3 million year contrast in Pacific Plate crustal age.
+The same location also marks earthquake rupture boundaries between the 2013 Craig event and the 1972 M7.6 Sitka event, as well as the inferred intersection of the Chatham Strait Fault and the Aja Fracture Zone (FZ) with the Queen Charlotte Fault; the Aja FZ also marks a 3-million-year contrast in Pacific plate crustal age.
 Accommodation of strike-slip plate motion along a narrow deformation zone is consistent with focal mechanisms determined for the Craig event and its aftershocks.
-Combined with other observations along the fault, this behavior implies that there may be a critical angle of obliquity within the simple shear regime at which distributed shear across multiple structures is not sustainable, and deformation can be more easily accommodated on a single structure.The fault has been the source of large, very large, and great earthquakes.
+Combined with other observations along the fault, this behavior implies that there may be a critical angle of obliquity within the simple shear regime at which distributed shear across multiple structures is not sustainable, and deformation can be more easily accommodated on a single structure.
+The fault has been the source of large, very large, and great earthquakes.